-witf recognizes that transitions can be tricky for some children and families.
-To help support families and children in the transition from preschool to kindergarten, witf has partnered with community agencies and sponsors to create an annual event to provide families with useful information and gives the soon-to-be kindergartners with a day full of fun and memories.
-Our 2012 event, celebrating the class of 2025, drew over 500 guests to the witf Public Media Center, including 175 children.
-For more information call 717-910-2806.
+WITF recognizes that transitions can be tricky.
+To help support families and children in the transition from preschool to kindergarten, WITF has partnered with community agencies and sponsors to create an annual event that provides families with useful information and gives the soon-to-be kindergartners a day full of fun and memories.
+WITF's annual August event, celebrates the newest, incoming kindergarten class, and typically draws over 500 family members and kindergartners to the Public Media Center.
+For more information call 717-910-2806, M-F 8am-5pm.

 There are moments that stay with you as a parent.
 I clearly remember waking each of my daughters up for their very first day of kindergarten.
 Looking at their sweet, sleeping faces, thinking of the adventure that is ahead for them and wondering, "How did this happen?
 Weren't they just babies?"
 Then the rush of new back-to-school clothes and a backpack, breakfast and photographs and then out the door to "big school" as my daughter Olivia called it.
 For many of us, it all seems to happen too soon and we want our child, who looks so small climbing on the school bus, to be ready.
 But what does kindergarten readiness mean and are there really things we can do as families to prepare our little one for this transition?